Coflnet/server-manager/README.md

 ## additional information

-two env vars are set for the running container in gcp
+three env vars are set for the running container in gcp

 first is `SNIPER_DATA_USERNAME` the second env var is `SNIPER_DATA_PASSWORD`

+third is `MOD_AUTHENTICATION_TOKEN` random token to authenticate mod connections

 this variables should be used to download sniper data from the "main" cluster.